Product Bundling

 From suggestion to revenue: the practical workflow

-AI suggestions are hypotheses, not commands.
+Smart suggestions are hypotheses, not commands.
 The most effective workflow treats them as a starting point for merchant judgment:

 - Review: Evaluate each suggestion against your merchandising knowledge.
 Does this combination make sense for your customers?